nthnmillar/pointcloud-lab/README.md

 # Pointcloud-lab

-A simulated mecanum robot with 3D LiDAR for testing recording and processing lidar point cloud data.
+A simulated mecanum robot with 3D LiDAR for testing, recording processing lidar point cloud data.

 ## What This Solves

-My previous robot from another Udemy tutorial lacked SLAM, so the 3D LiDAR attached to it appeared to smear in Rviz regardless of IMU and odometry sensor fusion which I attempted with an EKF filter.
+3D LiDAR attached to a previous robot sim I built appeared to smear in Rviz regardless of IMU and odometry sensor fusion which I attempted with an EKF filter.
 So I rebuilt another yahboom mecanum robot which included nav2 slam data into its EKF filter.

 ## The Problem